Penrhyndeudraeth: Folklore

 The young maiden of the legend would go on to marry Robert Jones of Llanfyllin and become the mother of the writer Rev. Robert Jones.
-Her son would relate his mother's stories to the folklorist Rev. Elias Owen.
-Owen stated that Jones's mother was "a lady whose mind was well stored with tales of by-gone times" and that as well as her personal experience, she had also told her son of an older legend related to the area.
+Her son would relate his mother's stories to the folklorist Rev. Elias Owen, who stated that she was "a lady whose mind was well stored with tales of by-gone times" and that as well as her personal experience, she knew of an older legend related to the same area.

-In the older legend, a mortal man falls in love with a beautiful fairy lady, and asks her to marry him.
-The lady agrees to do so but warns him that if he ever touches her with iron, she will leave him immediately and forever.
+In the older tale, a mortal man falls in love with a beautiful fairy lady, and asks her to marry him.
+The lady agrees to do so but warns him that if he ever touches her with iron, she will leave him forever immediately.
 Thinking little of the warning, the man marries his love and they happily live together for many years, even raising several children.
-One day when crossing Traeth Mawr on horseback, the man’s horse became agitated and jerks his head towards the woman.
+One day when crossing Traeth Mawr on horseback, the man's horse became agitated and jerks his head towards the woman.
 With this, the iron bit of the bridle touches her left arm and she tells her husband that they must now part forever.
-Distressed, the man implores his wife not to leave, first as her husband, then as a mother to their children.
+Distressed, the man implores his wife not to leave, first as her husband, then as the mother of their children.
 Despite this, the woman disappears and is never seen again.